Fees and finance

 - When you complete our online enrolment (which you will be asked to do once you have been offered a place on a course), you will be asked if you want to take advantage of the Union Learn discount.
 You will then be given 28 days to provide proof of your eligibility for this discount.
 (Download a copy of the UnionLearn verification letter.)

-- You have the option of paying your fees in full at the beginning of the academic year, or paying one-third of the yearly programme fee at the beginning of each term.
+- Pay termly or pay in full by credit/debit card: choose between paying your fees in full at the beginning of the academic year, or paying one third of the yearly fee at the beginning of each of the three terms.

 Payment by your employer